Level 8: Wrapping Everything Up

 Imagine what happens now when we click the button inside our Counter component, which calls setCount(count + 1), that corresponds to the setState function of our counter state.

-• Set the new value passed to setState inside capturedStates
+- Set the new value passed to

-• Object.assign(fiber, unwrappedFiber) to merge the original functional fiber with its unwrapped version, while keeping the same object
+Object.assign(fiber, unwrappedFiber)to merge the original functional fiber with its unwrapped version, while keeping the same object

-• const areSameType = fiber && previousVersion && fiber.type === previousVersion.type to check whether the new fiber is of the same type as its previous version was
+const areSameType = fiber && previousVersion && fiber.type === previousVersion.typeto check whether the new fiber is of the same type as its previous version was- If

-• If the order of the element has changed, re-insert the element in the DOM (which automatically removes the element at its other position in the DOM) by calling container.insertBefore(domNode, nextSibling?.domNode ?? null)
+areSameType,updateFiberInDom(fiber, container, previousVersion, nextSibling)updateDomNode(domNode, previousVersion?.props, fiber.props)to update the HTML element that already exists on the DOM with its new props- If the order of the element has changed, re-insert the element in the DOM (which automatically removes the element at its other position in the DOM) by calling

-• expandChildFibers(fiber) to go through all the children of the fiber we pass
+expandChildFibers(fiber)to go through all the children of the fiber we pass

-• renderFiber(currentChild, container, previousChild, nextChildSibling) for each child, start again from renderFiber(fiber, container, previousVersion)
+renderFiber(currentChild, container, previousChild, nextChildSibling)for each child, start again fromrenderFiber(fiber, container, previousVersion)

-• Actions of useEffect calls are executed when rendering has finished, as the next event cycle starts then
+useEffectcalls are executed when rendering has finished, as the next event cycle starts then

 Review